Some Philadelphia physicians are contributors to current national debates on the financing of medical care.

-The old-time system of hospital wards to care for people who couldn't pay have been replaced by collection departments and hospitals are very aggressive in pursuing the the very people who can least afford to pay, and who are grossly overcharged in the first place.
+The old-time system of hospital wards to care for people who couldn't pay have been replaced by collection departments and hospitals are very aggressive in pursuing the very people who can least afford to pay, and who are grossly overcharged in the first place.

 Health savings accounts with high deductibles were conceived as a way for people to self insure but they have been thwarted by hospital overcharges.
 Since HSA deductibles are guaranteed, hospitals perpetuate their present largest source of loss -- unpaid deductibles.
 So why do hospitals continue to post abusively-high prices for patients without large-insurance-company coverage?

 Until hospital officials come forward with a coherent defense of their practices, outsiders can only guess at motives.
 Start with the old legal approach of "Cui bono?"
 (Who might have a motive?) and divide the answers into those with a motive and those with the means.
 The line-up will then consist of hospitals, insurance companies, limited-license practitioners, and the state government.
-Limited licensees, acupuncturists and the like, surely must hate high-deductible health insurance because their fees mainly fall below the two or three thousand annual deductible.
+Limited licensees, acupuncturists and the like, surely must hate high-deductible health insurance because their fees mainly fall below the two or three thousand annual deductibles.
 Old-line health insurance companies also have plenty of motive to keep out competitors, fearing antitrust action if they get too obvious.
 That leaves the state government.

 States have ample power over hospitals.
 Substantial annual payments are negotiated with hospitals for Medicaid services, charity care, and educational grants and subsidies.
 Tax exemptions are repeatedly challenged and re-negotiated, and overall non-profit corporations are entirely creations of the state legislature.
-So, unless it is a violation of federal law, state government has the means to compel hospitals to do anything.
+So, unless it is a violation of federal law, the state government has the means to compel hospitals to do anything.
 Power, yes, but where is the incentive for states to wish for exorbitant hospital prices?
 Or confer monopoly status on certain insurance vendors by according them sweetheart discounts?